-6.7 Environment
+6.8 Environment

-- Waterfowl Habitat Lands around the Sundance Cooling Pond and the Keephills Cooling Pond, as shown on Map 7, shall be identified as waterfowl habitat and designated as Environmental Reserve through the subdivision and development process, or protected through Environmental Reserve Easements, Conservation Easement agreements, and/or County acquisition through the Alternative Land Use Services (ALUS) program. - a.
+- Waterfowl Habitat Lands around the decommissioned Sundance Cooling Pond and the Keephills Cooling Pond, as shown on Map 7, shall be identified as waterfowl habitat and designated as Environmental Reserve through the subdivision and development process, or protected through Environmental Reserve Easements, Conservation Easement agreements, and/or County acquisition through the Alternative Land Use Services (ALUS) program. - a.
 These lands may be developed for recreational purposes in accordance with a local Statutory Plan or Outline Plan. - 2.
 End Pit Lakes and Wetlands Lands around end pit lakes, wetlands, and lands with Class 6 and Class 7 agricultural capability, as shown on Map 7, are considered riparian and unsuitable for agricultural production.
 These lands: - a.
 Shall be classified as ESAs; - Shall be designated as Environmental Reserve through the subdivision and development process, or protected through Environmental Reserve Easements or Conservation Easement agreements and/or the ALUS program; and - c.
 May be developed for recreational purposes in accordance with a Statutory Plan or Outline Plan. - 3.
 Environmentally Sensitive Areas The ESAs described in the County's ECMP and by TransAlta, as shown on Map 7, shall be designated as ESAs.
 The ESAs should remain in a natural state unless otherwise identified: - a.
 The North Saskatchewan River ESA shall be designated as a habitat and movement corridor for wildlife, recreation corridor, and include designated public access areas; - b.
 The Wabamun Creek ESA shall be protected as a movement corridor for wildlife between the North Saskatchewan River valley and Wabamun Lake along Wabamun Creek; - c.
 The County encourages landowners to follow best practices for the management of natural areas, as identified in the County's Environmental Conservation Master Plan; and - d.
-The County shall protect ESAs through the subdivision and development process by designating these lands as Environmental Reserve, or entering into Environmental Reserve Easement or Conservation Easement agreements, and/or through the ALUS program.
+The County shall protect ESAs through the subdivision and development process by designating these lands as Environmental Reserve, or entering into Environmental Reserve Easement or Conservation Easement agreements, and/or through the ALUS program. - 4.
+Wetland Inventory Upon reclamation of the Highvale Mine, the County shall create a wetland inventory in order to accurately account for any future wetland losses.
+Funds from wetland losses derived from development activities may be integrated into local stewardship and restoration efforts.